-The medium of instruction for formal classroom teaching at HKBU is English, except for those courses that are granted exemption.
+The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

-HK$42,100 (local); HK$140,000^ (non-local)
+HK$42,100 (local); HK$145,000 (non-local)

-In the four-year curriculum, students will be required to study a total of 128 units, including 82 units for Social Work Major courses, 31 units of General Education courses and 15 units of Elective courses.
+In the four-year curriculum, students are required to study a total of 128 units, including 4 units of Social Sciences common core, 78 units of Social Work Major courses (including Honours Project and Major electives), 31 units of General Education courses and 15 units of Elective courses.
 The Social Work Major courses are structured into four areas, namely (a) Human Behaviour and Social Environment, (b) Social Work Theory and Practice, (c) Social Policy, Research and Administration, and (d) Fieldwork.
-Graduates of our BSW (Hons) Programme are recognised by most social work professional bodies at the international level.
+Graduates of our Bachelor of Social Work (Hons) Programme are recognised by most social work professional bodies at the international level.
 They can register as Registered Social Workers (RSW) with the Social Workers Registration Board in Hong Kong.

 Student Learning Experiences

 All social work students are required to undertake two fieldwork placements in their Year 3 and Year 4 study.
 Each supervised fieldwork placement is of 400 hours, thus adding up to 800 hours in total plus another 100 hours of pre-placement work.